Endava/cats/README.md

 - `TrailingSingleCodePointEmojisInFieldsTrimValidateFuzzer` - iterate through each field and send values trailed with single code point emojis
 - `TrailingMultiCodePointEmojisInFieldsTrimValidateFuzzer` - iterate through each field and send values trailed with multi code point emojis
 - `VeryLargeStringsFuzzer` - iterate through each String field and send requests with very large values (40000 characters) in the targeted field
+- `VeryLargeDecimalsInNumericFieldsFuzzer` - iterate through each numeric field and send requests with very large numbers (40000 characters) in the targeted field
+- `VeryLargeIntegersInNumericFieldsFuzzer` - iterate through each numeric field and send requests with very large numbers (40000 characters) in the targeted field
+- `VeryLargeUnicodeStringsInFieldsFuzzer` - iterate through each field and send requests with very large random unicode values in the targeted field
+- `IterateThroughEnumValuesFieldsFuzzer` - iterate through each enum field and send happy flow requests iterating through each possible enum values
+- `ReplaceObjectsWithPrimitivesFieldsFuzzer` - iterate through each non-primitive field and replace it with primitive values
 - `WithinControlCharsInFieldsSanitizeValidateFuzzer` - iterate through each field and send values containing unicode control chars
 - `WithinSingleCodePointEmojisInFieldsTrimValidateFuzzer` - iterate through each field and send values containing single code point emojis
 - `WithinMultiCodePointEmojisInFieldsTrimValidateFuzzer` - iterate through each field and send values containing multi code point emojis